Kenethoriga/drf-social-oauth2-google/README.md

 ## Overview
  a comprehensive guide aiming to fill the gaps often found in Social OAuth tutorials.
 Whether you're grappling with Google, Facebook, GitHub, or any other social account integration, this guide will do it for you.
- Assuming you're already acquainted with Django and Django Rest Framework we'll go into the implementation of social authentication using drf-social-oauth2 and Google as our primary example.
-Rest assured, the principles outlined here are applicable across various social platforms.
+Assuming you're already acquainted with Django and Django Rest Framework

 ## Features